Beyond the Junior Classroom

 Outdoor Education as a Core Experience

-Outdoor Education is part of the weekly timetable, fully utilising our beautiful 84-acre countryside campus and riverside environment.
-These activities foster independence, resilience and teamwork.
-We also run Forest School sessions, with moments for reflection around a campfire, and nature-based learning that complements the core curriculum.
+Outdoor Education is a regular part of the weekly timetable, making full use of our beautiful 84-acre countryside campus and riverside environment.
+These sessions foster independence, resilience and teamwork through hands-on, outdoor experiences.

 The Working School Farm